Algernon Kingscote: Personal life

 Algernon Kingscote was born on 3 December 1888 to Lieutenant-Colonel Howard Kingscote (b.
 29 April 1845, d.
 17 March 1917) and famous novelist Adeline Wolff known as Lucas Cleeve.
 He had two siblings, Henry Robert Fitzhardinge Kingscote (b.
 1 October 1887) and Iris Adeline Harriett Augusta Kingscote (b.
 5 August 1886, d.
 8 June 1970).
-Like his father he joined the army in 1910 serving for the Royal Garrison Artillery.
+Algernon was the grandson of philanthropist and amateur cricketer Henry Robert Kingscote.
+Like his father, Algernon Kingscote joined the army in 1910 serving for the Royal Garrison Artillery.
 He was a Second Lieutenant when stationing at Plympton, Devon in 1911.
 He was engaged in World War I where he fought at the First Battle of the Aisne earning the rank of Lieutenant-Colonel and the award of Military Cross.
 After the war he went back competing in tennis tournaments and was appointed the captain of the Great Britain Davis Cup team, while still serving in the army as a colonel.
 He married Marjorie Paton Hindley, daughter of Douglas C. P. Hindley, on 9 September 1919, and had two daughters Rachel and Marjorie and later a son David, who died on 5 September 1945 at age 20 at Burma, killed in action.
 At the age of 52 at the outbreak of World War II he was sent back to action again.
 He died on 21 December 1964 Woking, Surrey, Great Britain.